joeycurnutt/copilot/README.md

 # Copilot
-Copilot is a library designed for Vex robotics that implements deep learning techniques to autonomize robotics
+Copilot is a library designed for Vex robotics that implements deep learning techniques to skillfully automate robotics

-A C++ implementation that pairs with [@markerpullus] Neural Network from sctratch in Python
+A C++ implementation that pairs with [Mark Dai's](github.com/Markerpullus) Neural Network from scratch in Python